-Show IPX Interfaces
+The Show IPX Interface Command

-The show ipx interfaces command gives you the interface status of IPX and the IPX parameters configured on each interface.
+The show ipx interface command gives you the interface status of IPX and the IPX parameters configured on each interface.

 The show ipx interface e0 command shows you the IPX address and encapsulation type of the interface.
 If you use the show interface e0 command, remember that it does not provide the IPX address of the interface, only the IP address.